 Mouse interactions in a Gantt chart application are crucial for many planners as they make re-scheduling quite simple.
 However, these interactions can be a bit tricky at times, especially where large plans are concerned: When positioning a node at a certain point of the timeline or directly after another node, a certain spot in the Gantt has to be exactly hit by mouse.
 Also, dragging a node to a another, quite distant, group or subgroup, can sometimes be slightly tedious.
 Both challenges are adressed by the new tools provided with our .NET Gantt control VARCHART XGantt.

-This blog post gives you an idea of how to create slick Gantt chart interactions using the the so called snap tool for easy positioning of nodes while moving them horizontally.
+This blog post gives you an idea of how to create slick Gantt chart interactions using the so-called snap tool for easy positioning of nodes while moving them horizontally.

 Currently, the so-called „snap targets“ can be defined for nodes (and their layers), date lines, date line grids, and calendar grids so that these objects define certain places at themselves as targets for a „snap action“ of other objects.
 When a node/layer is moved horizontally or is resized, its start or end date will be chronologically adjusted to the other objects' defined snap targets.